DanielRPhillips/LearningFromData/LectureNotes/content/Why_Bayes_is_better/lecture_09.md

 You should try to fill in the details here!

-:::{admonition}What pdf is the goal here?
+:::{admonition} What pdf is the goal here?
 :class: dropdown
 Find $p(B|D,I)$ where $D = \{n_A = 5, n_B = 3\}$.
 :::

 :::{admonition} What would $I$ include here?
 :class: dropdown
 $I$ includes all the details of the game, such as how $\alpha$ enters and how the winner of each roll is determined.
 :::

 * Plan: introduce $\alpha$ as a nuisance parameter.
-If we know $\alpha$, the calculation is strightforward.
+If we know $\alpha$, the calculation is straightforward.
 If we only know it with some probability, then marginalize (i.e., do an appropriately weighted integral over $\alpha$).
 * Note that we can take several different equivalent paths to the same result:

 $$\begin{align}